Tracking Childhood Lead Poisoning in Vermont

 What data about lead are included in the Vermont Tracking portal?

-What data other than blood lead levels are included in the Vermont Tracking portal?
+What other data are included in the Vermont Tracking portal?

 Housing Data

-The most common way that children become lead poisoned in Vermont is from lead-based paint and dust in older homes.
-Vermont Tracking provides the number and percentage of homes built before 1950, between 1950 and 1979, and after 1979.
+The most common way that children get lead poisoning in Vermont is from lead-based paint and dust in older homes.
+Vermont Tracking provides the percentage of homes built before 1950 at the county and town levels.

 Poverty Data

 Children who live in poverty are considered to be a population at higher risk for lead poisoning.
-Vermont Tracking provides data on the number and percentage of children younger than 5 years who are living in poverty.
+Vermont Tracking provides data on the percentage of children younger than 5 years who are living in poverty at the county level.

 More Information